tilleul/apple2/applesoft/nfs/general/04_avoid_integer_variables.md

 20 B%=A: PRINT B%
 30 END
 ```
 Line 20 takes 28274 cycles.
-It's 499 cycles faster but because our code uses B% a second time, our advance of 721 cycles has been decreased by 222 cycles.
+It's 499 cycles faster but because our code uses `B%` a second time, our advance of 721 cycles has been decreased by 222 cycles.

 This confirms that every time you use an integer variable (like `B%`) more than once in your code, you will lose ~200-350 cycles ...
-It means you can only use `B%` **two to four times** before losing the advantage of having NOT used `INT`.
+It means you can only use `B%` **two to four times** before losing the advantage of having NOT used `INT` and a real variable.
 That's a significant drawback you must take into account.

 Knowing that, is it relevant to use integer variables ?